Tree Trimming & Pruning in Manassas, VA

 Pruning is more targeted and health-focused — removing specific dead, diseased, weakly attached, or crossing branches to improve the tree's structure, reduce hazard, and promote long-term vitality.
 Good pruning follows the natural branch collar and doesn't leave stubs.

 Most professional tree care in Manassas combines both in a single service visit — shaping for aesthetics while also making targeted health cuts where needed.
+If a branch has already failed or a tree split during severe weather, storm-damaged tree removal may be safer than routine trimming.

 Tree topping — cutting the main trunk or major branches back to stubs — is one of the most harmful practices in tree care.
 It permanently disfigures the tree, creates large open wounds that invite decay and disease, and forces the rapid growth of weak, poorly attached stems.
 Reputable tree service professionals in Manassas will never recommend topping as a solution.